 The purpose of the list of sidelink positioning results parameter information element carries one absolute location or a list of relative locations.

+The list of sidelink positioning results information element is a type 6 information element with the minimum length of 5 octets and the maximum length of 2691 octets.